NRL Northern Territory

-NRL Northern Territory (abbreviated as NRLNT, formerly the Northern Territory Rugby League) is the organisation responsible for administering the game of rugby league in the Northern Territory.
+NRL Northern Territory (abbreviated as NRL NT, formerly the Northern Territory Rugby League) is the organisation responsible for administering the game of rugby league in the Northern Territory.
 It controls the Darwin Rugby League, Darwin Junior Rugby League and Central Australian Rugby Football League.

 Northern Territory is an affiliated state of the overall Australian governing body the Australian Rugby League.